Will Smith, Martin Lawrence reteaming for 'Bad Boys' sequel - NewsBreak

 Will Smith, Martin Lawrence reteaming for 'Bad Boys' sequel

-Will Smith and Martin Lawrence are reteaming for a fourth “Bad Boys” movie, in one of Smith's most high-profile new projects since the slap .
+NEW YORK — (AP) — Will Smith and Martin Lawrence are reteaming for a fourth "Bad Boys" movie, in one of Smith's most high-profile new projects since the slap.

 Development on the “Bad Boys” sequel, which follows 2020's “Bad Boys for Life,” was reportedly put on hold after Smith hit Chris Rock at last March's Academy Awards.
 But last May, Sony Pictures chief Tom Rothman disputed those reports.